-2022 SAFETY PERFORMANCE
+2024 SAFETY PERFORMANCE

-In 2022, we recorded no lost time incidents or fatalities, and only 5 recordable incidents, reduced from 12 in 2021.
-This improved performance means that in 2022 our Total Recordable Incident Rate has decreased to 0.17 per 200,000 hours worked.
+In 2024, we achieved a significant milestone in workplace safety, recording zero lost time incidents or fatalities and reducing recordable incidents to just two, an improvement from five in 2023.
+This progress lowered our Total Recordable Incident Rate (TRIR) to 0.038 per 200,000 man-hours worked.